Fashion Design Admission Requirements

 The academic credentials of the pool of applicants seeking admission to the School of Design vary each year.
 The design programs are highly competitive and have a limited number of spaces available.

-The freshman class profile is based on the middle 50 percent of the entering 2014 class:
+The freshman class profile for Fashion Design is based on the middle 50 percent of the entering 2015 class:

 We share these numbers to give you an idea of the "typical" credentials of students accepted into our programs.
 Scoring within this range (or outside of it) is not a guarantee of admission or denial.

 Transfer students who are accepted into the program usually have a GPA that is well above the required minimum 3.0 GPA.

 Application for High School Students

 The application for the University of Cincinnati and DAAP are one in the same.
 High school students and other applicants hoping to begin their college careers must apply through the Common Application.
 A high school admissions application is considered to be complete when the Office of Admissions has received the following documentation:

 - Common Application and Writing Supplement